 • level = AssertionLevel.error: The current evaluation is aborted.
-The simulation may continue with another evaluation.
+The simulation may continue with another evaluation [e.g., with a shorter step-size, or by changing the values of iteration variables].
 If the simulation is aborted, message indicates the cause of the error.